LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 Set the Value for a Related Field
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Specify the name of the related field, along with the related field's Eecord ID, within the action which adds or updates a record within the database.
+Specify the name of the related field, along with the related field's Record ID, within the action which adds or updates a record within the database.
 The related field must be contained in the current layout either individually or within a portal.